main menu | site map | search | contact | history | copyright.

 Algorithmic Art by Roman Verostko

-The works shown here are representative selections from various series of Roman's algorist work.
-Many of of these works have been sold since they were mounted on this page.
+The works shown here are representative selections from various series of my algorist work.
+Some of of these works have been sold since they were mounted on this page.
 Several others are reserved for permanent collections.
-Interested collectors may contact the artist for availability of alternatives to works shown here. contact information
+Interested collectors may contact the artist for availability of alternatives to works shown here.
+Contact information

 Pearl Park Scriptures Lao Tzu - Y , 2004.
 Pen and ink drawing, 20" by 30".